 This is Balanced Breastfeeding, so you won’t hear me telling you to just sit down and take the abuse of this evening cluster f**ck—damnit!
 I did it again!
 Cluster feed!
 There are a number of ways you can handle those evening hours.

 But, I will say this: This too shall pass.
 Too soon.
-She won’t always need you this intensely, but she does right now.
-She won’t always want to lay in your arms for hours, but she wants to right now.
-Pretty soon dad or grandma will be able to tag in and be a high quality alternative to mom, but right now only you will do.
+Your baby won’t always need you this intensely, but they do right now.
+They won’t always want to lay in your arms for hours, but they wants to right now.
+Pretty soon dad or grandma will be able to tag in and be a high quality alternative to you, but right now only you will do.
 So maybe this is a time when you leave the dishes in the sink, ask your partner to cook dinner, watch TV shows you never would have watched before.
 Maybe this is the first time in your life you will allow your self to slow down, sit down, and just BE.

 I don’t know.
-Now that my baby is almost ten, I think back to those hours and hours and hours and hours I spent with her on the couch nursing, and I am so very glad I sat still with her for that long.
-I remember tracing the swirl in her peach fuzz hair, fingering her tiny, long, delicate fingers, watching her suck in her sleep, dreaming of nursing.
+Now that my baby is well into her teen years, I think back to those hours and hours and hours and hours I spent with them on the couch nursing, and I am so very glad I sat still with them for that long.
+I remember tracing the swirl in their peach fuzz hair, fingering their tiny, long, delicate fingers, watching them suck in their sleep, dreaming of nursing.
 I wouldn’t remember the dinner I cooked or the way my coffee table was so neatly organized.

-Sure, my boobs felt empty and floppy, but she didn’t seem to mind.
-To her, they were exactly what she needed at exactly the right time.
+Sure, my boobs felt empty and floppy, but they didn’t seem to mind.
+To them, my boob were exactly what they needed at exactly the right time.